For information on in-person sales and service visit TPAC’s Ticketing Info page.

 - TPAC is an accessible facility with a variety of services.
 Visit our Accessible Services page for more information.

 From the bombastic and epic, to the folky and mystical, Get The Led Out (GTLO) have captured the essence of the recorded music of Led Zeppelin and brought it to the concert stage.
 The Philadelphia-based group consists of six veteran musicians intent on delivering Led Zeppelin live, like you’ve never heard before.
 Utilizing the multi-instrumentalists at their disposal, GTLO re-create the songs in all their depth and glory with the studio overdubs that Zeppelin themselves never performed.
 When you hear three guitars on the album…GTLO delivers three guitarists on stage.
 No wigs or fake English accents, GTLO brings what the audience wants…a high energy Zeppelin concert with an honest, heart-thumping intensity.

 Dubbed by the media as “The American Led Zeppelin,” Get The Led Out offers a strong focus on the early years.
 They also touch on the deeper cuts that were seldom, if ever heard in concert.
-GTLO also include a special “acoustic set” with Zep favorites such as “Tangerine” and the “Battle of Evermore” being performed in its’ original instrumentation with guest singer Diana DeSantis joining the band.
+GTLO also include a special “acoustic set” with Zep favorites such as “Tangerine” and “Going to California” in all of their original instrumentation.

 GTLO has amassed a strong national touring history, having performed at major club and PAC venues across the country.
 GTLO’s approach to their performance of this hallowed catalog is not unlike a classical performance.
 “Led Zeppelin are sort of the classical composers of the rock era,” says lead vocalist Paul Sinclair.
 “I believe 100 years from now they will be looked at as the Bach or Beethoven of our time.
 As cliché as it sounds, their music is timeless.”